Yasaminrahimi/Semi_Supervised_DBSCAN/README.md

 # Semi_Supervised_DBSCAN
-When we have core point with this code we can classify other point by DBSCAN algorithm
+When we have a sample of each cluster, with this algorithm we can use the DBSCAN algorithm to place the remaining points in this clustering.
+It works same as dbscan clustering.